kunaljaiswal262358/Stone-Paper-Scissor/README.md

-# This is a Stone Paper Scissor
+# This is a Stone Paper Scissor Game